cmg189/better_battery/README.md

 <img align="center" alt="award" height= "250" width="1100" src="images/award.PNG"/>

-Better Battery won 1st place at the University of North Texas `22 NSBE Hackathon in the
+Better Battery won 1st place at The University of North Texas `22 NSBE Hackathon in the

 *Most Creative Use of GitHub* challenge!